jmooring/hugo-module-content/README.md

 ## Usage

-To add this content to your Hugo project:
+### To add this content to your Hugo project as a Hugo module

 1. Initialize your project as a Hugo Module.